Vyral/base-template/_posts/2024-02-05-revitalize-your-real-estate-business-this-spring.md

 As we gear up for the dynamic spring market, I want to share some essential strategies with my fellow agents, real estate teams, and team members.
 These insights are focused on re-engaging and revitalizing your business to make the most of the upcoming opportunities.

 In real estate, the actions we take today significantly impact our business 90 days down the line.
 I always emphasize the importance of this 90-day window.
-What you do now will shape your business in the coming months, so it's crucial to be proactive and strategic:
+What you do now will shape your business in the coming months, so it's crucial to be proactive and strategic.

 **1\.
 Reconnecting with your pipeline.** Now is the perfect time to revisit those who expressed interest in buying or selling last year.
 The landscape of real estate is ever-changing, with shifts in interest rates, market dynamics, and buyer and seller attitudes.
 Reach out, update them on these changes, and understand their current position in their buying or selling journey.